 About type-2 diabetes

-- the insulin that the pancreas makes doesn’t work properly
+- insulin made by the pancreas doesn’t work properly

 When the body can’t turn glucose into energy, glucose builds up in blood.
 This is the high blood sugar that most people think of when they hear about diabetes.
 High blood sugar creates a lot of health problems unless it’s treated.